amirh0ss3in/SoME4/script.md

 Let's represent this tension with a value, which we'll call *J₁₂*, that lives on the connection between Alice and Bob.

-We can think of *J₁₂* as a dial that sets the tone of their relationship..
-If *J* is positive, let's say their relationship is 'tense'—maybe even competetive and they are rivals.
+We can think of *J₁₂* as a dial that sets the *tone* of their relationship..
+If *J* is positive, we can say their relationship is 'tense'—maybe even competetive and they are rivals.
 If *J* is negative, their relationship is 'cozy' or friendly,  and they are cooperative.
 And if *J* is zero, they have no influence on each other at all.

 ### Defining Conflict (The Hamiltonian)

 So, how do we combine all these ideas?
 We've got Alice's choice, Bob's choice, and the tension in their relationship.

 We can define a single number that captures the state of the whole system.
-Let's call it the "Conflict", or for those with a physics background, the Hamiltonian, denoted by a capital *H*.
+Let's call it the "Conflict", or for those with a physics background like me, the Hamiltonian, denoted by a capital *H*.

 The conflict is simply the product of Alice's choice, the tension *J*, and Bob's choice.